jnhoogstra/Steam_NLP_ReviewPredict/Notebooks/individual/elliotts_notebook/README.md

 ![graph2](./images/df_down_textblob_corr.png)

-This graph shows the most profitable directors for adventure movies.
-We conclude that Jean Negulesco is by far the best choice.
+This WordCloud shows the most frequent words in the sample taken for positive reviews.
 ![graph3](./images/dfup_wordcloud.png)

-Buena Vistas Studios ("BV") is responsible 65% of the top 20 grossing movies.
-If Microsoft is interested in using another studio to make their film, they should contact Buena Vistas.
+This WordCloud shows the most frequent words in the sample taken for negative reviews.

 ![graph4](./images/df_down_wordcloud.png)